Valencia College offers the choice of two levels of degrees with multiple programs of study within those degrees.

 - The A.A. degree is designed for the student who plans to transfer to a Florida public university or state college as a junior to complete a Bachelor’s degree.
 Through the A.A. degree, Valencia offers lower division preparation for almost all of the approximately 200 majors in the State University/State College System of Florida.

 The Associate in Arts degree pre-majors are designed for students who know their intended major, plan to earn the A.A. degree from Valencia, and want to transfer to a state university or state college in Florida as a junior to complete a Bachelor’s degree in one of the specific majors for which Valencia has a pre-majors.
 Each pre-major is an advising plan that includes the courses to satisfy Valencia’s general education requirements for the A.A. degree, the Statewide Common Course Prerequisites for the specific upper division major, and the requirements needed to transfer to the University of Central Florida, and/or another state institution.

-The Associate in Arts degree and the pre-majors are described in full in the University Parallel Program section of this catalog.
+The Associate in Arts degree is described in full in the University Parallel Program section of this catalog.

 - The Associate in Science (A.S.) degree is a two-year program that is designed to prepare students for immediate employment in a specialized career upon completion of the degree, with no further study required.
 Valencia offers many exciting A.S. degrees ranging from nursing, cyber security, culinary arts and criminal justice to a host of other high-demand occupations.

 Associate in Science degree students also have the following pathways into a Bachelor's degree:

 Statewide Agreements for A.S.
 Degrees to Bachelor’s Degrees - Certain A.S. degrees articulate with Bachelor’s degree programs in Florida’s public university system.
 These degrees, called Articulated A.S. to B.A./B.S.
 Career Path degrees, are designed for students who seek immediate employment in the specified field and who decide to continue to a Florida public university as a junior to complete a Bachelor’s degree in the specified field.
 The Articulated A.S. to B.A./B.S.
 Career Path degrees are included in the program pages in this catalog section, and additional information may be found at: Statewide Articulation Agreements.